 Academic Jobs Wiki

 Essentially the same thing as the Classics Wiki, but broader in scope.
 All the caveats about the Classics Wiki apply here too, of course.
-But once again, the wiki does provide a useful list of jobs currently on the market, and one occasionally finds things here that somehow never made it on to the APA list, the Chronicle, or any of the other usual sources.
+But once again, the wiki does provide a useful list of jobs currently on the market, and one occasionally finds things here that somehow never made it on to the SCS (formerly APA) list, the Chronicle, or any of the other usual sources.